YousufSSyed/Raindrop.io-Scripts/README.md

-(The documentation is outdated, idk when I'll update it.)
+# This documentation is outdated and I'm no longer updating it nor my scripts

 # Raindrop.io-Scripts
 Python scripts to interact with the raindrop.io Bookmarking Service.
 They require python-raindropio, which can be installed like so: